chenlonggang/Adaptive-CSA/README.md

 			   time,but for the 1's runs, 1 bit will saved.
 			   so it will be helpful for highly-repetive data. working on it now!
-In fact u8 for lookuptables is enough, fix it 2014.10.28:delta coding will be better for rl
+In fact u8 for lookuptables is enough, fix it 2014.10.28:delta coding will be better for run-length.
+	2014.10.28:delta coding is really better than gamma coding for highly-repetive data, and we use the new maping for real gap and runs.